naston70/jeremys-it-lab/99.MISC/neil-anderson/WAN/wan.md

 * Ethernet connections are typically used to the customer router
 * MPLS VPNs provide a full mesh topology by default

+#### Layer 3 MPLS VPN

+* MPLS runs across the providers core on the PE and P routers
+* The customer CE routers do not run MPLS
+* The customer CE routers peer at Layer 3 with the provider PE routers
+* Static routes or a routing protocol runs between the CE and PE
+* The PE router looks like another customer router to the customer
+* The providers core routers are transparent to the customer
+* The customer sites are in different IP subnets

+#### Layer 2 MPLS VPN

+- The CE devices do not peer with the PE devices.
+The entire provider network is transparent to the customer
+- The provider network acts like a giant switch
+- The customer sites are in the same IP subnets

+#### PPPoE

+* PPPoE is commonly used in DSL deployments
+* PPPoE can be configured on either DSL modem or the router

+#### WAN Topology Options

+**1. Hub and Spoke (Star):**
+* Advantages: simple, centralised security policy
+* Disadvantages: single point of failure, suboptimal traffic flow

+**2. Redundant Hub and Spoke:**
+* Advantages: Removes single point of failure, centralised security policy
+* Disadvantages: Higher cost, suboptimal traffic flow

+**3. Full Mesh:**
+* Advantages: Optimal traffic flow
+* Disadvantages: higher complexity and cost

+**4. Partial Mesh:**
+* Advantages: SOme of the connectivity remains
+* Disadvantages: Higher cost